 Option 1 – Continue with current plan

 Sometimes students benefit from interventions, but at a slower pace than expected.
 When progress is steady, teams may decide that intervention should continue, and they don’t necessarily need assessment to do this.
 (Quick tip: the purpose of special education assessment is to determine if a student meets IDEA criteria for a disability category and to make programming recommendations).
 However, if the team decides that no additional assessment is needed, it’s imperative that the student’s parents or guardians understand the reason for this decision and that they understand their options.
-The best way to do this is with a Prior Written Notice.

 Option 2 – Consider 504